redox-os/website/content/news/this-week-in-redox-1.md

 +++
+title = "This Week in Redox 1" author = "Ticki"
 +++

 This is the first post in a blog serie tracking the development and progress of Redox, the modular and secure OS, written in Rust.
 So welcome!